Christine Quinn of 'Selling Sunset' makes candid reveal about shooting season 4

 The Oppenheimer Group realtor claims to have struggled filming the latest season—not because of her love triangle with Peter Cornell and Emma Hernan or bad blood with Chrishell Stause—but because of her emotional state after the arrival of her firstborn.

-In a frank interview with ET Canada (opens in new tab), she opens up about the turmoil she experienced behind the scenes.
+In a frank interview with ET Canada, she opens up about the turmoil she experienced behind the scenes.

 "This season was really difficult for me," Quinn tells the outlet.
 "I did the best that I could with the emotions that I was dealing with at the time and that I'm still dealing with now."